kmissoumi/workshop-sauce-orchestrate/README.md

 #   echo $?
 ```

+#### 4.2b Async Mode Orchestrate+ Standalone Services & Sauce Connect

+This is the same use case as 4.2, but we will invoke the Orchestrate `saucectl` process with the `async` parameter.
+The health of the Orchestrate pod and post-run collection of the console output are operational critical.

+This is just one method to demonstrate using the `async` option to suppport a synchronous pipeline.
+Other methods exist.
+i.e. Shell job control is an excellent option.
+Use a method most familiar, comfortable, efficient for your team's DevOps processes and experiences.

+Please see [`README-module-04b`](README-module-04b) for the async example workflow.

 #### 4.3 Orchestrate+ Proxy Party Geo-IP Edition

 Deploy multiple Sauce Connect instances where browsers and devices are proxied.